 1. The St. Regis Mexico City

 The St. Regis Mexico City is a Rewards Category 7 Marriott Bonvoy hotel situated close to the Four Seasons Mexico City and stands alongside the tree-lined Paseo de la Reforma.
-The area feels like a business district and the hotel is located on a giant boulevard, but it is walking distance from other neighborhoods like Condesa.
+The area feels like a business district, and the hotel is located on a giant boulevard, but it is within walking distance from other neighborhoods like Condesa.

-The St. Regis Mexico City is a massive high-rise which rises 31 stories above the Mexico City streets.
+The St. Regis Mexico City is a massive high-rise that rises 31 stories above the Mexico City streets.
 The hotel offers refined spaces with nods to rich local culture and impeccably appointed accommodations, featuring plush bedding, immaculate marble bathrooms, and floor-to-ceiling windows.